bigfoundation/Documentation/BIGwhitepaperEN.md

 At this stage, the issue algorithm will be the same as in the first stage.

 ### Roadmap
-Today: BIGemission smart contract on the Ethereum blockchain.
+Today: BIGemission smart contract on the Ethereum blockchain.<br>
 Condition: -.

-Tomorrow: BIGemission smart contract on the Ethereum blockchain and BIG wallet with possibility to buy and sell goods and services.
+Tomorrow: BIGemission smart contract on the Ethereum blockchain and BIG wallet with possibility to buy and sell goods and services.<br>
 Condition: 1,000 eth in the BIGemission smart-contract.

-Future: BIG blockchain implementation, creation of the foundation for the development and promotion of the project.
+Future: BIG blockchain implementation, creation of the foundation for the development and promotion of the project.<br>
 Condition: 50,000 eth.

 ### Conclusion